-They are too slow to bug fix, too slow to update their product, too slow to catch-up to competitors or even newcomers to their market.
+They are too slow to talk to customers, to bug fix, to update their product, to catch-up to competitors or even newcomers to their market.

 Heck, they lose to themselves because at that point they feel there is nothing they can do to turn it around.

 It's as simple as that.

 What can you do to make yours succeed?